top of page

 Mayrunner’s music is a melting pot of styles and genres

-With exceptional musicianship, intricate riffs full of depth and richness, and a rhythm section comprised of a tight-knit bassist and a drummer with impeccable timing, the band has a solid foundation.
-I have no doubt they will continue to gain popularity and success in the music industry.
+One thing I truly love about this band is that they feature intricate riffs that are rich in depth, supported by a tight-knit rhythm section consisting of a bassist and a drummer with impeccable timing.
+With such a solid foundation, I have no doubt they will continue to gain popularity and success in the music industry, but I need you beautiful people to check out their music, so what are you waiting for?

-Mayrunner is taking the stage on August 19, 2023, to perform at Rad Fest 2023 at PARC International in downtown Lafayette, Louisiana, and is the fourth band in our installment of interviews with all acts on the bill.
+If you'd like to catch this band live, Mayrunner is taking the stage on August 19, 2023, to perform at Rad Fest 2023 at PARC International in downtown Lafayette, Louisiana, so come out and see why I love them so much.

 We recently chatted with Devric Taylor, the lead voice of the band, where we discussed gear, band history, and everything in between.
 Sit back and learn a little more about Mayrunner as you make your way through our conversation.